drivendataorg/cookiecutter-data-science/docs/docs/index.md

 > We're not talking about bikeshedding the indentation aesthetics or pedantic formatting standards — ultimately, data science code quality is about correctness and reproducibility.

-When we think about data analysis, we often think just about the resulting reports, insights, or visualizations.
+When we think about data analysis, we often think just about the outcomes like reports, insights, or visualizations.
 While these end products are generally the main event, it's easy to focus on making the products _look nice_ and ignore the _quality of the code that generates them_.
 Because these end products are created programmatically, **code quality is still important**!
 And we're not talking about bikeshedding the indentation aesthetics or pedantic formatting standards — ultimately, data science code quality is about correctness and reproducibility.

 It's no secret that good analyses are often the result of very scattershot and serendipitous explorations.
-Tentative experiments and rapidly testing approaches that might not work out are all part of the process for getting to the good stuff, and there is no magic bullet to turn data exploration into a simple, linear progression.
+Tentative experiments and rapidly testing approaches that might not work out, are all part of the process for getting to the good stuff, and there is no magic bullet to turn data exploration into a simple, linear progression.

 That being said, once started it is not a process that lends itself to thinking carefully about the structure of your code or project layout, so it's best to start with a clean, logical structure and stick to it throughout.
 We think it's a pretty big win all around to use a fairly standardized setup like this one.
 Here's why: